Survivors of deadly school shooting lash out at Trump

 "How dare you," he added.

-Hogg was responding to Trump's tweet Saturday that Democrats hadn't passed any gun control measures during the brief time they controlled Congress with a supermajority in the Senate.
-Trump also alluded to the FBI's failure to act on tips that the suspect was dangerous while bemoaning the bureau's focus on Russian meddling in the 2016 election.

-Trump was at his Florida estate Sunday but did not mention the attack in a series of morning tweets.
-After more than a day of criticism from the students the White House, announced Sunday that the president would hold a "listening session" with unspecified students on Wednesday and meet with state and local security officials Thursday.
+After more than a day of criticism from the students, the White House said the president would hold a "listening session" with unspecified students Wednesday and meet Thursday with state and local security officials.

 In a TV interview, Republican Sen. Marco Rubio embraced a Democratic bill in the Florida legislature to allow courts to temporarily prevent people from having guns if they are determined to be a threat to themselves or others.

-Gov. Rick Scott, also a Republican, attended a prayer vigil at the First Church Coral Springs, a few blocks from the shooting site.
-He is expected to announce a legislative package with GOP leaders of the legislature this week.
+Gov. Rick Scott, also a Republican, attended a prayer vigil at the First Church Coral Springs, blocks from the shooting site.
+He is expected to announce a legislative package with GOP lawmakers this week.

-Emma Gonzalez, another student who survived the attack, cited Trump, Rubio and Scott by name in a warning to politicians who are supported by the National Rifle Association.
+Emma Gonzalez, another student survivor, gave an impassioned speech at a weekend rally with a stinging citation of the NRA's $30 million in expenditures on Trump's behalf in the presidential election.
+On Sunday she cited Trump, Rubio and Scott by name in a warning to politicians backed by the NRA.

 "Now is the time to get on the right side of this, because this is not something that we are going to let sweep under the carpet," she said on "Meet the Press."

-The pointed comments by the students are the latest sign of increased pressure for gun control after the massacre.

-The students have vowed to become the face of a movement for tighter firearm regulations and plan to visit the state capitol in Tallahassee this week to demand immediate action.
+Seeking to increase pressure for gun control, the students plan to visit the state capitol in Tallahassee this week to demand immediate action.
 They are also calling for anti-gun violence demonstrations in Washington and other cities March 24.

+Not every student at the Florida school was calling for more gun control.
+James Ciaramello, a freshman in the school's JROTC program, was heartbroken by the massacre but skeptical firearms regulations could have prevented it.

+"He's just messed up," Ciaramello said of Cruz, another JROTC member.
+"I mean, tighter gun control, it's not gonna help.
+There's always a way around it."

-Meanwhile, school and other government records obtained Sunday show the suspect, 19-year-old Nikolas Cruz, was diagnosed as developmentally delayed at age 3 and had disciplinary issues dating back to middle school.
+School and government records obtained Sunday show Cruz was diagnosed as developmentally delayed at age 3 and had disciplinary issues dating to middle school.
 In February 2014, while in 8th grade, Cruz was transferred to a special school for children with emotional and behavioral issues.
 He stayed there until 10th grade, when he was transferred to Stoneman Douglas.
-A month after arriving, Cruz was written up for using profanity.
 Last year, Cruz was expelled.

 On Sept.
 28, 2016, an investigator from the Florida Department of Children and Families visited Cruz and his mother, Lynda Cruz, after he posted video on Snapchat showing him cutting himself.
 The report showed that Cruz had written a racial epithet against African-Americans and a Nazi symbol on his book bag, which his mother had forced him to erase.
 The investigator said Cruz was suffering from depression and on medication and had told Lynda Cruz he planned to buy a gun, but she couldn't determine why.